KhushiSindhu/CNN-MelanomaDetection/README.md

-# Project Name
+# Melanoma Detection
-> Outline a brief description of your project.
+> To build a CNN based model which can accurately detect melanoma.

 ## Table of Contents
 * [General Info](#general-information)